 When a service provider wants to attract new, high quality clients, the make money online approach to marketing is not only ineffective, it’s toxic.

-In short: Match the marketing you use, to the type of business you want.
+Match the marketing you use, to the type of business you want.
 Unless you sell Internet marketing products or affiliate products, think twice before using ideas from Internet marketing sites.